gohilnihar07/Samsungpdtraining/README.md

 1. Timing paths: In a digital circuit, there are paths from input to output that define the maximum and minimum delay paths.
 These paths include combinational logic gates and interconnects.<br>

-      1. Timing Paths: In a digital circuit, there are paths from input to output that define the maximum and minimum delay paths.
-These paths include combinational logic gates and interconnects.<br>

       2. Clock Domains: Many digital circuits have multiple clock domains with their own clock signals.
 STA must account for interactions between these domains.<br>